xray-imaging/DMagic/doc/source/install.rst

 Pre-requisites
 ==============

-Before using the Data Management toolbox  you need to have setup an account on `Globus <https://www.globus.org/>`__, installed a `Globus Connect Personal endpoint <https://www.globus.org/globus-connect-personal/>`__ on the APS computer you want to share data from and met the the Globus
+Before using `DMagic <https://github.com/decarlof/DMagic>`_  you need to have setup an account on `Globus <https://www.globus.org/>`__, installed a `Globus Connect Personal endpoint <https://www.globus.org/globus-connect-personal/>`__ on the APS computer you want to share data from and met the the Globus